use-ink/ink/CONTRIBUTING.md

 Our [continuous integration (CI)](https://github.com/paritytech/ink/blob/master/.gitlab-ci.yml) will check for the following properties of all changes.

+*Note:* We use Rust `stable` together with `export RUSTC_BOOTSTRAP=1` in our CI.
+So you have to export this environment variable locally too!
+Setting it will enable nightly features in stable Rust.
+So it's definitely a hack, but we decided on it since using nightly in the CI came with a lot of maintenance burden.

 1. Is `rustfmt` happy with it ?
     - `cargo fmt --all`
 1. Is `clippy` happy with it?